bento-platform/bento_wes/README.md

 # Location of WOMtool, used to validate WDL files
 # - If not set, no WDL validation will be done
+# - SECURITY: If not set, WDL_HOST_ALLOW_LIST must contain a comma-separated
+#   list of hosts workflow files can be downloaded from
 WOM_TOOL_LOCATION=/path/to/womtool.jar

+# Allow-list (comma-separated) for hosts that workflow files can be downloaded
+# from - prevents possibly insecure WDLs from being ran
+WORKFLOW_HOST_ALLOW_LIST=

 # DRS configuration options:
 # - Where the DRS instance to use is located.
 Technically, if not set this